 When a 24-year-old woman visited Dr. Berzin with a severe autoimmune disease called Behcet’s autoimmune vasculitis, she was in bad shape.
 She had ulcers in her mouth that went all the way down her GI tract, and none of the conventional treatments were working.
 In fact, the patient had been “fired” by the top autoimmune doctor at Cornell because all of the drugs he’d given her had failed to produce any results.
 She came to Dr. Berzin feeling defeated, and hoping for a miracle.

 To start, Dr. Berzin prescribed some dietary changes, including removing common antigens, or food allergies, like gluten and dairy.
-She also had the patient do a gut-healing protocol to shift the bacteria in her gut, and ran a number of tests to determine nutrient deficiencies and inflammation (get our free guide to improving gut health naturally!).
+She also had the patient do a gut-healing protocol to shift the bacteria in her gut, and ran a number of tests to determine nutrient deficiencies and inflammation.

 Six weeks later, the patient returned — and Dr. Berzin was nervous.
 She didn’t think that the young woman would be better.
-She knew that her approach worked, but she also knew that it took time, and that it would take work to convince the patient to stick with it and keep working.
+She knew that her approach worked, but she also knew that it took time, and that it would take work to convince the patient to stick with it.

 But when the young woman returned, this was not the case at all.
 She’d brought her mother, who was crying, and who said through tears, “Thank you for giving my daughter her life back.”
 In those six weeks, the young patient’s ulcers and acne had disappeared, she was sleeping through the night, and her excess weight had come off.
 The dietary adjustments had done what countless powerful steroids had failed to do.
 To this day, Dr. Berzin comes close to tears just recalling this moment.